 - Upgrading the product/service, if applicable

-The specifics of the experience will be different for a telecom service, utility service, medical office, lawyer office, smart phones, dishwashing machines, etc., but the user experience is present nonetheless.
+Although the specifics of the experience will be different for a telecom service, utility service, medical office, lawyer office, smartphones, dishwashing machines, etc., the user experience is present nonetheless.

 - Easily figure out how to use the product or service

-- Have easy access to the product or service with the technology available to them
+- Have easy access to the product or service with available technology

 - Have fun with it, find it appealing